mozilla/glean/docs/user/instrument-android-crashes-example.md

 Now that a metric type has been chosen to represent the metric, the next step is creating the `metrics.yaml`.
 Inside of the root application folder of the Android Studio project create a new file named `metrics.yaml`.
-After adding the schema definition and event metric defninition, the `metrics.yaml` should look like this:
+After adding the schema definition and event metric definition, the `metrics.yaml` should look like this:

 ```YAML
 # Required to indicate this is a `metrics.yaml` file